 Social media is all about star power.
 Everyone wants to be in the know of the latest news, celebrities, their friends, and influencers.
 Keeping up with these can be an excellent social media strategy for hotels.
-They want to star on their platform, and they can achieve so if they have a big social media following.
+They want to star on their platform, and they can achieve it if they have a big social media following.
 But, as with anything, there is one big issue that keeps arising, robots.
 Although Twitter, Instagram, and Facebook all have tried to get this problem under control, it’s an ongoing issue that continues to this day, and it might be affecting you.

 If you have ever read reports about Instagram and parent company Facebook’s ad revenue, you’ll know that there are billions of dollars involved.
 With such a profitable operation, investors should be sure that their money is well spent.
 After their creation, social media platforms saw a rise in fake accounts.
 These accounts are known as “bots” short for robots.
 They do not belong to real people.
 They are valuable in quantity rather than the quality of content they post.
 According to Facebook’s Chief Operating Officer, over 1 million accounts are being blocked every day.

 Often these accounts have zero or one post and a link in the bio directing them to an external website or another account.
 Their primary use is to follow, like, and comment on various accounts.
 These accounts help to get real users to click on over to their account or the links to external websites.
 They are spam and social media’s second-worst nightmare only behind a security data breach.
 For users, they are merely annoyances, but for advertisers, they are a negative return on investment.